 The first power meters were sent out in 2008.
 In 2011 Quarq expanded its platform by becoming part of SRAM LLC.
-With it, more resources were available to them.
-Today, Quarq still produces powermeters, for example their latest model of the DZero, which has been developed over 10 years.
+With this they had more resources at their disposal.
+Even today Quarq still produces powermeters, for example their newest model of the DZero, which was developed for 10 years.

 In the meantime there was another manufacturer of crank-based measuring systems, the Ergomo System.

 The Ergomo System is located in the Bottom bracket and transferred the data via cable to a display.

 By generating light barriers on the left and right axis, based on their rotational speed, a pulsating signal was generated.
 This signal was then converted into power.
 In its time the Ergomo System was very accurate and delivered the data to the display quickly and clearly.
 However, the installation was complex and only possible with the help of special tools.
 Furthermore the reset procedure, which was inevitable before each new ride, was very complex.
 Ergomo systems are no longer produced.

 For Stages, conventional crank arms from Shimano, Campagnolo, Cannondale, FSA and others are used to make powermeters.
 By gluing a strain gauge and a printed circuit board, it is possible to measure the power.
 Then the rest of the crank meter is added.
 The data can easily be played back on a bicycle computer via ANT+ or Bluetooth.

 Besides Stages, many manufacturers have adapted this technology and offer very similar crank powermeters.
 With Wattteam there was even a manufacturer in this area who only offered the measuring unit of the powermeter as a retrofit kit for the existing crank.

 - Bike computer